unm-digital-futures/digital-history-review/docs/essays/la-curandera-y-su-jardin.md

   caption="Bless Me Ultima"
   src="images/la_curandera_4.png.jpg"
 %}
+To understand the artpiece more, the term "Curandera" has to be fully understood.
+Curandera, or Medicine Woman in English is a term to describe a Native American or Hispanic healer, who uses different herbs or plants to heal their patients.
+A curandera may also be called a healer, or a folk doctor.
+Curanderas or Curanderos have a long and rich history in New Mexico.
+New Mexico even has natural healing schools who use plants of the Southwest for their traditioanl uses.
+It is also known as Herbology.

 The inspiration for the sculpture comes from the book "Bless Me, Ultima".
 The book is based on a Curandera, just like in the sculpture, she is asked for spiritual help.
 Curanderas are only available through "word-of-mouth".
 This is what happens in the book.
 When the book was adapted into a film, it was filmed entirely in New Mexico.
 {% include aside.html
   class="pullquote"